wp-plugins/wp-to-top/readme.txt

 ===WP To Top===
 Contributors: asvin balloo
 Donate link: http://htmlblog.net
-Tags: post, posts, scroll, top, yui
+Tags: post, posts, scroll, top, jquery, wp to top, scroll to top, widget, icon, font awesome, icon, vertical scroll, smooth scroll, to top
 Requires at least: 2
-Tested up to: 2.7
+Tested up to: 4.1.1
-Stable tag: 1.0
+Stable tag: 2.0

-This plugin will add a "Back to top" link automatically to your blog.
+This plugin will add a "back to top/ scroll to top" icon automatically to your blog.

 == Description ==

-This plugin will add a "Back to top" link automatically to your blog.
-It features a smooth scrolling effect powered by the YUI library and customizable options.
+This plugin will add a "Back to top" icon automatically to your blog.
+It features a smooth scrolling effect and customizable options such as the color, position and scroll duration, sprinkled with some cool CSS3 effect.

 By [Asvin Balloo](http://htmlblog.net/).

 Supported features:

-* Smooth scrolling animation, powered by the YUI library
+* Smooth scrolling animation
 * Customizable options via the admin panel
-* Works on almost all browsers including IE6 (yes!)
+* Works on almost all browsers
 * No need to add any markup to your theme

 == Installation ==